dhuvarak-sharma/RTL-Design-And-Synthesis-Sky130/Day 1/README.md

 ## Labs

-On Day 1, I set up the entire lab environment from scratch.
-This involved cloning the workshop repository, installing the simulation tools (iverilog and GTKWave), running my first simulation, and getting a first look at how Yosys synthesizes a design.
-I used a simple **2:1 Multiplexer (MUX)** as the example design throughout the day.
+On Day 1, the entire lab environment was set up from scratch.
+This involved cloning the workshop repository, installing the simulation tools (iverilog and GTKWave), running the first simulation, and getting a first look at how Yosys synthesizes a design.
+A simple **2:1 Multiplexer (MUX)** was used as the example design throughout the day.

 ---